TimMayr/LunatriusCore-Modern/README.md

 ***

 #### Compile LunatriusCore
-1. Execute `gradlew setupDevWorkspace`.
-This sets up Forge and downloads the necessary libraries to build LunatriusCore.
-This might take some time, be patient.
-    * You will generally only have to do this once until the Forge version in `gradle.properties` changes.
-2. Execute `gradlew build`.
-If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
-This should be relatively quick.
-    * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
+1. Import the gradle project in an ide like intellij
+2. Run the genIntellij/Eclipse/VSCoderuns task corresponding to your ide
+3. Run the build task
-3. Go to `mcdev\LunatriusCore\build\libs`.
+4. Go to `mcdev\LunatriusCore\build\libs`.
     * You should see a `.jar` file named `LunatriusCore-#.#.#-#.#.#.#-universal.jar`.
-4. Copy the jar into your Minecraft mods folder, and you are done!
+5. Copy the jar into your Minecraft mods folder, and you are done!

 #### Updating Your Repository
 In order to get the most up-to-date builds, you'll have to periodically update your local repository.